toji/toji.dev/webgpu-profiling/xcode.md

  - Add `--disable-gpu-sandbox` to the `Arguments Passed On Launch` list
  - Add `--enable-dawn-features=use_user_defined_labels_in_backend` to the `Arguments Passed On Launch` list
  - Add `MTL_CAPTURE_ENABLED` with a value of `1` to the `Environmental Variables` list.
- - If you're going to be testing the same page repeatedly, it's useful to put it's URL as the last line of the `Arguments Passed On Launch`, which will cause Chrome to launch with that page open.
+ - If you're going to be testing the same page repeatedly, it's useful to put the URL as the last line of the `Arguments Passed On Launch`, which will cause Chrome to launch with that page open.

 ![XCode Scheme Arguments tab](./media/xcode-scheme-arguments.png)